-U2F is a great standard for the niche where there’s a little device and the secret key is kept inside the device.
-This is a fundamentally sound approach to 2FA providing the highest security.
+U2F is a great standard for the pattern where the user has a little device and the secret key is kept inside the device.
+This is a good approach to 2FA, providing the highest security.

 Another very new category of 2FA features a prompt popping up on the users’s cell phone.
 The user types their password to the site as usual, and then a “Yes That’s Me Logging In” button pops up on the user’s cell phone to approve the log in.
 This is so new it barely exists, but it’s a promising direction.

 Unlike U2F, this depends on the cell phone and its own network connection.
 The company DUO security sells a product that does this, and “Google Prompt (2SV)” offers something similar, but only for google accounts.
 (I’m calling this “push” but I don’t think there’s really an agreed on term for it yet.)
 To become widespread, something like this would need to become an open standard like FIDO U2F, not just locked to the implementation of one company.
 You don’t want to have to install and maintain a separate push-login app on your phone for every site you log in to, just to name one nightmarish scenario.
-The security of these cell phone schemes is little iffy compared to U2F, but should be fine for regular users and very convenient.
+The security of these cell phone schemes is not quite as solid as U2F, but should be fine for regular users and very convenient.

 Q: Why Did you Create This FAQ?

 Hi, I’m Nick Parlante.
 I teach intro computer science at Stanford, and lecturing about security in that class has highlighted how badly the world needs something better than passwords.
-I like that U2F is a standard and puts the security smarts in the device instead of asking users to use super complicated passwords or whatever.
+I think U2F is a great idea but with lots of questions about it on the web, so here we are!

 Please email any comments, corrections or suggestions with “u2f” in the subject line.